GERIFIT: STRENGTH TRAINING WORKOUT FOR OLDER ADULTS

 SENIOR CENTER OPERATIONS

 There are seven senior centers in the county which operate 8:00 AM to 5:00 PM Monday through Thursday and Friday 8:00 AM to 1:30 PM on Friday’s.
 These centers provide community involvement and opportunities for older adults to become physically active, mentally challenged, emotionally supported and socially involved.
 Each center has a nutrition site for congregate nutrition.
 There’s Exercise Equipment available for the seniors to use with a physician's permission.
 They are always planning trips and outings for the seniors with minimum cost.
 The craft, etc. classes are offered to the seniors 65 or older without charge.
 The local Community College provides instructors.
-Centers locations:

 Medical Equipment is available for loan to our seniors at each center with no charge if returned undamaged.